20 Top-Rated Attractions & Places to Visit in the Haut-Vaucluse, Provence

 Visitors will enjoy the gorgeous scenery while taking a stroll through the village or walking along the nature paths just outside of town.
 Cycling is another popular pastime in this area, the country roads offer the perfect backdrop for an invigorating ride.
 The village has a luxurious Relais & Châteaux property, the Hotel Crillon le Brave, with a style described as "rustic charm."

 18 Panoramic Mountain Views from Séguret

 In a picturesque setting about ten kilometers from Vaison-la-Romaine, this tiny town is listed as one of the "Plus Beaux Villages de France" (Most Beautiful Villages of France).
 Séguret was built on the slopes of a hill, and the historic town is dominated by the ruins of its ancient château.
-Take the walking path leading up to the castle and enjoy the views from this vantage point.
-The panoramas sweep across the verdant vine-covered hills to the Dentelles de Montmirail, a mountain range with jagged ridges.
-Take time to explore the charming village, which has retained its medieval character.
-Wander the cobblestone streets and discover peaceful squares adorned with fountains.
-Admire the old houses with their typical Provençal red-tile roofs, and quiet squares adorned with fountains.
+There is a walking path leading up to the castle with sensational views from this vantage point.
+The panoramas sweep across the vine-covered hills to the Dentelles de Montmirail, a mountain range with jagged ridges.
+As a typical medieval perched village, Séguret has a distinctly old-world character.
+Visitors are delighted by the town's ancient Romanesque church, the old houses with Provençal red-tile roofs, and quiet squares adorned with fountains.
 Perfect for rest and relaxation, the village has atmospheric cobblestone streets with boutiques and art galleries.
 The town also has several excellent hotels, two restaurants, and a tea room.

 19 Visan: Medieval Town of the Popes